 Yogurt cones tend to get a bit messy and do require that you buy gluten-free ice cream cones, but they’re a kid favorite!

 Kids can help to scoop some yogurt into an ice cream cone, add some sprinkles, and just like that, you have a yogurt cone!
-We have seen more than a kid or two bite a chuck out of the side of the cone, so make sure to eat them over a plate.
+We have seen more than a kid or two bite a chunk out of the side of the cone, so make sure to eat them over a plate.
 Kids quickly get the hang of eating them from the top down.

 10. Rice Crispy Treats

-This one is a bit more of a dessert than a snack but is another favorite when it comes to gluten-free snacks for kids.
+This one is a bit more of a dessert than a snack, but it is another favorite among gluten-free snacks for kids.
 Rice crispy treats are fun for kids to make and give them practice following a simple recipe.
-All you need is butter, marshmallows, and rice crispies.
-We follow the Kelloggs recipe.

 We enjoy making a batch and packaging up small squares for school lunches.
 Kids can help cut and wrap the treats.